Frequently Asked Questions?

 My pet is old and I can't afford to take it to the vet to have it put to sleep (euthanized).
 Can I bring my pet to the shelter?

-Yes, the Humane Society of Broward County does this as free service, we do however ask for a donation.
+Yes, the Humane Society of Broward County does provde this service.
+The fee is $25.00.
 If you would like the pet's remains returned, there is a set fee for the cremation process and this is based on the size of the pet.
 We are open seven days a week for your convenience and receiving opens at 8:00 AM everyday.
-Please go to the west side of the building to the receiving department and the associate there will be able to assist you.
+Please go to Building 5, Animal Admissions and the associate there will be able to assist you.

 I'm going on vacation, can I board my pet at the Humane Society of Broward County?